 “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

 Yet everything we do in our lives seems to have a negative impact on the world around us.
 What are we to do?

 How about creating products that are avowedly long-term in their outlook?

 Products that do not strive for built-in obsolescence but prefer to be discreet, adaptable and faithful servants in the face of a turbulent world.
-Products that minimize their inevitable impact on the world’s environment and resources by being useful for as long as possible.
+Products that minimise their inevitable impact on the world’s environment and resources by being useful for as long as possible.